+Ste Action

+p

-Step Action 1 In the generated Business Rules Model, expand the Business Rules Package and double-click on the Business Rules diagram to open it.
+1 In the generated Business Rules Model, expand the Business Rules Package and double-click on the Business Rules diagram to open it.
 The diagram shows two example Business Rule elements connected to an example Rule Task.

-BusinessRule1 E BusinessRule2 E BusinessRule2 E Cfrom Business Domain Model) In the Diagram Toolbox, the 'Rule Model' pages display.
-Rule Model Business Rule Rule Task Rule Model Relationships Dependency 2 If you should need to create another (empty) Business Rules diagram, right-click on the Business Rules Package and select 'Add Add Diagram'.
-On the 'New Diagram' dialog, type an appropriate name in the 'Name' field, select 'Business Rule Model' in the 'Select From' panel, and select 'Rule Model' in the 'Diagram Types' panel.
-Click on the OK button.
-3 For each business rule you want to identify, drag the 'Business Rule' icon from the Toolbox.
-Type the rule (or a shortened version of it) in the 'Short Description' field of the element 'Properties' dialog.
+In the Diagram Toolbox, the 'Rule Model' pages display.

+If you should need to create another (empty)

+Business Rules diagram, right-click on the Business

+Rules Package and select 'Add Diagram'.

+On the 'New Diagram' dialog, type an appropriate name in the 'Diagram' field, click on the 'Select From' header and select the 'Project Management > Complete' Perspective group, and then scroll down and select the Business Rule Model Perspective from the panel beneath the header.

+Select 'Rule Model' in the 'Diagram Types' panel and click on the OK button.

+For each business rule you want to identify, drag the 'Business Rule' icon from the Toolbox.

+Type the rule (or a shortened version of it) in the

+'Short Description' field of the element 'Properties' dialog.
 This displays as the name of the element in the diagram.
 You will later define the parameters of the rules using the Rule Composer.
 4 When you have created all the required Business Rule elements, create the Business Domain model, the Rule Flow Activity diagram and the Business Task elements.